Service and Registered Address: The Differences

 Does it have to be my business address?

 No. The address has to be somewhere the directors and secretaries can access to collect any mail sent there.
-However, what some companies do is use their accountants address or even a third party address such as our London Address.
+However, some companies use their accountant's address or even a third-party address.

 It doesn't even have to be a business address.
 You could use your home address if that's more convenient for you.
 However, remember that this address is public.
-So if you're not comfortable with your home address being shown on the Companies House web site, then don't use it.
-Perhaps a better alternative would be a forwarding address where mail can be sent and forwarded on to you.
-This usually costs a monthly or annual fee, but it allows you to use a third party address.
-This can also come with the added bonus of a professional address too.
+So if you're uncomfortable with your home address being shown on the Companies House website, don't use it.
+A better alternative would be a forwarding address where mail can be sent and forwarded on to you; this usually costs a monthly or annual fee but allows you to use a third-party address.

 Am I stuck with it?